 “Don’t get me wrong, traditional robots are doing some impressive things,” he says “But I think these kind of biobots, in many ways, are the future.
 They will be able to go to places and do things that metal robots can’t.
 This fusion of biology and engineering is pushing us forward into the realm of science fiction.
 Except, it’s not fiction.
 It’s real.
 And it’s really exciting.”

-Kayt Sukel is an independent technical writer.
+Kayt Sukel is an independent technical writer based in Houston, TX.